 BREACH Attack: Unless you can confirm our mitigation approach isn't sufficient, please do not report this.

 DMARC, DKIM, or SPF records missing on domains or subdomains.

 - SSRF: Our

-cacheendpoint (which caches images and is publicly accessible) and our template caching (available in the admin) make outbound GET requests.
+cacheendpoint (which caches images and is publicly accessible) and our template caching (available in the admin and via the API) make outbound GET requests.
 This is by design.
 Please do not report this as SSRF unless you can demonstrate accessing internal or otherwise privileged access.